Building application for OpenHarmony with Rust (In progress)

 }

-Change the
+}Change the

-in this project.Build your rust project and copy the dynamic library to (Open-)Harmony(Next) project.
+moduleNameto your rust project name.
+For example, we need to change it withhelloin this project.Build your rust project and copy the dynamic library to (Open-)Harmony(Next) project.

 Now, you can enjoy it.